Short-term health plans in North Dakota

-- North Dakota limits short-term plans to no more than 185 days.
+- North Dakota limits the duration of short-term health insurance plans to no more than 185 days.

 - North Dakota has regulations for the sale/marketing of plans, and a loss ratio requirement.

-- State regulators warn consumers about the shortcomings of short-term plans.
+- State regulators warn consumers about the shortcomings of short-term health insurance in North Dakota.

-North Dakota is requiring short-term plan applications to ask the consumer whether they have comprehensive major medical coverage in force, whether they understand that the short-term plan is NOT a comprehensive major medical policy, and why they are purchasing the short-term plan.
+North Dakota requires short-term plan applications to ask the consumer whether they have comprehensive major medical coverage in force, whether they understand that the short-term plan is NOT a comprehensive major medical policy, and why they are purchasing the short-term plan.

-Short-term plans in the state are also required to have a loss ratio (claim amounts divided by premium amounts) of at least 55 percent.
+Short-term health insurance in North Dakota is also required to have a medical loss ratio (claim amounts divided by premium amounts) of at least 55 percent.

-The North Dakota Insurance Department has clarified that insurers offering short-term plans must refile updated plans with the Department in order to continue marketing short-term products under the new rules.
+The North Dakota Insurance Department clarified that insurers offering short-term plans must refile updated plans with the department in order to continue marketing short-term products under the new rules.

-The North Dakota Insurance Department published a document in 2017 to warn consumers about the drawbacks of short-term plans, limited benefit plans, and discount medical plans.
-In terms of when a consumer should purchase short-term coverage, the ND Insurance Department said “almost never.”
+The North Dakota Insurance Department published a document in 2017 to warn consumers about the drawbacks of short-term coverage, limited benefit plans, and discount medical plans.
+In terms of when a consumer should purchase short-term coverage, the North Dakota Insurance Department said “almost never.”